 During our summer community service program for high school students in Ghana, West Africa, we volunteer during the day, participate in afternoon and evening group activities, and travel on the weekends to diverse and beautiful locations throughout Ghana.
 We are lucky to have as our main contact a close friend of Putney Student Travel’s, Rory Jackson, who is the founder and director of the Trinity Yard School.
-Together with local community members, we work on various construction projects on classrooms at this volunteer-run, trade-based secondary school.
+Together with local community members, we work on various construction projects on classrooms at this volunteer-run, vocational secondary school.
 The volunteer projects include light masonry, woodworking, and painting.
 We also teach English, math, and social studies in the village primary and middle schools and learn about the Ghanaian agriculture and fishing industries.
 In addition to our group volunteer projects, students also choose an independent project—interview local fishermen about their trade, paint the goal posts on the soccer pitch, or learn to drum on a handmade Kidi drum.
 Afternoons include pick-up games of soccer or beach volleyball, informal language exchange with teenagers from town, and West African drumming and dance lessons.
 Upon successful completion of the volunteer program, participants can expect between 80-100 hours of community service.